 - Entry requirements

-- A bachelor degree with a 2:1 (hons) in a social sciences, humanities or related discipline.
+- A bachelor degree with a 2:1 (hons) in a social science or related discipline.

 Full entry requirements

 - English language requirements